vmware/container-service-extension/docs/cse3_1/CLUSTER_MANAGEMENT.md

 Users can interact with CSE via the Python package (container-service-extension) or the CSE REST API exposed via VCD.

-This following Python script creates a Kubernetes cluster on vCloud Director:
+This following Python script creates a Kubernetes cluster on VMware Cloud Director:
 ```python
 #!/usr/bin/env python3
 from pyvcloud.vcd.client import BasicLoginCredentials